-In 2016, there were over 2 million apps available on both Google Play and on the Apple App Store for users to choose from.
+In the first quarter of 2021, there were over 3.4 million apps available on Google Play and over 2.2 million on the Apple App Store for users to choose from.
 The number of apps is steadily growing, offering users an overwhelming amount of choices.

 Since most users pick the app they’re going to download using a simple search, it’s increasingly important for app creators to pick the perfect name for their app.
 This name should reflect what the app does and convey it to the user as effectively as possible.